rtlabs-com/p-net/doc/tutorial.rst

     Also the mandatory Profinet signal LED is controlled by this application.

-    The LEDs are controlled by the script set_profinet_leds_linux located in the same directory as the application binary.
+    The LEDs are controlled by the script set_profinet_leds located in the same directory as the application binary.
     A version for Raspberry Pi is available, and also a version writing to plain text files (useful for demo if no LEDs are available).